O-LAP/home/quick-start.md

 You can work with any threeJS mesh to define the geometry of your design.
 All geometry passed into the `group` is 'sliced' by the slicing configuration as per supplied settings.

-This quick walk through demonstrated how you can paarmetrically basic geometries.
+This quick walk through demonstrated how you can parmetrically design basic geometries.
-You can adapt this logic to create any kind of parametric geometry which can be fabricated to furniture.
+You can adapt this logic to create any kind of geometry which can be fabricated to furniture.
 Check out [this](https://medium.com/@olapdesign/design-for-a-rocking-chair-8a1a1e109d7f) article to understand the use of computational techniques for furniture design.
 Once you have a design you are happy with you can progress to submitting your design.